Buying A Dental Practice Checklist: 10 Easy Steps to Acquisition

 • The closing date

-After you have submitted your letter of intent, the next step is to get pre-qualified for a practice purchase loan.
+The next step is to get pre-qualified for a practice purchase loan.
 Your dental attorney or CPA should be able to put you in touch with several local banks who specialize or have experience lending to dental or other medical professionals.

 Here is a short list of some of the most common documents that banks requests in the underwriting process when buying a dental practice: